ElcoLuijendijk/georef_fracture_traces/readme.md

 # Georef_fracture_traces: Jupyter notebook to georeference fracture trace maps

 ## Description
 [georef_fracture_traces.ipynb](georef_fracture_traces.ipynb) is a Jupyter notebook that was designed to create 3D georeferenced fracture networks from digitised fracture traces from outcrop photos.
 In addition the 3D fracture network can be projected onto a plane to generate a 2D georeferenced fracture network that can be used for fracture network analysis and further fluid flow or geomechanical modelling workflows.

 The starting point is a vector (line) shapefile with the locations of fractures.
 This can be obtained for instance by importing an outcrop photo to QGIS or other GIS software and manually drawing the fracture lines on the photo.
 Georeferencing of the fracture network can be performed using a first or second order polynomial transform.
 The 3D georeferenced fracture dataset is saved as a shapefile and as a GeoJSON file.
 In addition the georeferenced 3D fracture network can be projected back onto a vertical, horizontal or inclined plane.
 The resulting projected 2D fracture network is also saved as a shapefile and can be used for further analysis of the fracture network using software such as [NetworkGT](https://github.com/BjornNyberg/NetworkGT).

+This notebook was created for the [MEET project](https://www.meet-h2020.com/), which is an EU Horizon 2020 project aimed at demonstrating enhanced geothermal system exploration and exploitation.

 Outcrop                           |  Georeferenced fractures